chorouk1996/gittest/README.md

 > **Note**: The value of the variable PVCNAME is the name of the PVC used to store data.

-> The Https URL is define in the route.
+> The Https URL is defined in the route.

 # Deployment of the orderer in the project B using the data (PKI, Genisis block, ...) copied